Constitutional Crisis…and Opportunity

 Now Fed Chair Jerome Powell has made a clear statement.
 “There will very likely be some softening of labor market conditions,” and “We will keep at it until we are confident the job is done.”
 He said this understanding that it will cause a recession and pain with innumerable US citizens thrown into unemployment or early Social Security…which will cost all of us dearly.

 This is not just bad economics.
 This is self-immolation at a time when our culture, our state of law and public trust is already on fire.
 Agriculture and energy infrastructure is being systematically and globally ruined.
 Big Pharma and politicians have destroyed public respect for science.
-We’re heading backwards into Follow-The-Alpha authoritarianism and domestic militarism that predates Hammurabi.
+We’re heading backwards into Follow-The-Alpha authoritarianism and domestic militarism that predates Hammurabi, and is both global, and cartel-monopolized in scale.
 This is a pivotal, dangerous, and, well…stupid situation.

 For too long, there’s been no electoral advantage to being right, and no electoral disadvantage to being wrong.
 And for too long there have been too few willing to speak truth to power.

 Well, here is some truth.
-Our government is now our biggest, most existential threat.
-It’s even worse than the Chinese Communist Party’s ongoing war with us…a war that they are winning, by the way.
+Our government, or rather the unconstitutional colossus comprised of the global “deep state” and “shadow government” of consortiums, NGOs, secret agencies and shadow apparatchiks like Victoria Nuland, is now our biggest, most existential threat.
+It’s even worse than the Chinese Communist Party’s ongoing war with us…a war that they are slowly winning, by the way.

-We will soon be very sorry if We The People don’t make new choices in the voting booth this November.
+We will be very sorry if We The People don’t make new choices in the voting booth very soon, and overwhelmingly.

 https://horning4congress.com/